how many calories should I eat per day to lose weight

 What is this?

-Basal metabolism is the calories your body usesonly to keep up and running.
+Basal metabolism is the calories your body uses. just to remain in operation.

 Even if you spend the day sleeping, your body needs calories to function.